 - 2 celery sticks

-- 1 heaped tsp hot chilli powder or 1 level tbsp mild chilli powder
+- 1 heaped teaspoon hot chilli powder or 1 level tablespoon mild chilli powder

 - 1 beef stock cube

 - 120 g grated cheddar optional

 - Plain boiled long grain rice to serve with